-Our school follows Durham’s PMFL schemes of work for KS2 languages for the teaching of MFL.
+Our school follows Sunderland’s PMFL schemes of work for KS2 languages for the teaching of MFL.
 At St Mary’s RCVA Primary School we believe that the learning of a language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop communication skills in speaking, listening, reading and writing, with an aim of making substantial progress in one language.
 In addition, children’s knowledge of how language works will be developed to lay the foundations for further language learning in future.
 We believe that learning another language gives children a new and broader perspective on the world, encouraging them to understand their own cultures and those of others, which feeds into our whole school ethos.

 Children develop their love of language learning and develop skills throughout their time in school.